-The API’s ratings once went from “SA” (guaranteed to be oil) through the alphabet to “SE” and were extended to “SE/CC” (you can’t drive a nail through a film of this stuff.)
-Today the API grading system has fewer performance grades, only “SH” and “SG” for spark-ignition engines, with an “SH/CD” rating for oils good enough to be used in passenger-car diesel engines.
-The motor oils bearing these API markings have been certified for today’s engines, which are in turn constructed with these oils in mind.
+The API’s ratings once went from “SA” (guaranteed to be oil) through to “SE” and eventually to “SE/CC” (you can’t drive a nail it.)
+Today, the API system has fewer performance grades, only “SH” and “SG” for spark-ignition (i.e. non-diesel) engines and an “SH/CD” rating for oils for diesel engines.
+Oils with these API markings have been certified for today’s engines, which are in turn constructed with these oils in mind.

-You should be aware that engine oils are compounded not just for lubrication, but to improve fuel economy as well.
-Oils have always been compounded with a thought for fluid drag, but only in the last few decades did fuel economy and emissions become a priority.
-The API has two economy ratings: “energy conserving” for motor oils that yield a 1.5% reduction in fuel consumption as compared with a reference oil; “energy conserving II” is an oil that provides a 2.7% drop in fuel consumption.
+One thing to bear in mind is that engine oils are compounded not just for lubrication, but also for fuel economy.
+Oils have always been compounded with a thought for fluid drag, but only in the last few decades have fuel economy and emissions become priorities.
+The API has two economy ratings: “energy conserving” and “energy conserving II” for motor oils that give a 1.5% and 2.7% (respectively) reduction in fuel consumption compared with a reference oil.
+Oil can reduce fuel consumption?
+Great!

 Editor’s note: If you have just read up to here and jumped up and thought “I’m going to buy an energy-conserving oil!
 I’ve seen those!
 Moar power!!1” just hold up.
 Energy-conserving oils aren’t suitable for most motorcycles as they have wet clutches.
 If your clutch is bathed in oil, using a too-slippery oil will make your clutch slip.
 You can use an energy-conserving oil in a motorcycle with a dry clutch like a BMW R nineT or older Ducati.

 The most important property of oil is that it be “oily”, i.e. that it lubricates.
-Introducing any liquid between a piston and cylinder wall, for example, will reduce friction between the two surfaces.
-The degree to which friction will be reduced is, broadly speaking, a function of the liquid’s viscosity.
-But maple syrup and motor oil of essentially identical viscosity do not lubricate equally, as you discover by rubbing samples of each between thumb and forefinger.
+If you put any liquid between a piston and cylinder wall it will reduce total friction between the two surfaces.
+The degree to which friction will be reduced depends on the liquid’s viscosity.
+But maple syrup and motor oil of essentially identical viscosity do not lubricate equally, which you can see by rubbing a bit of each between your thumb and forefinger.

-If “oiliness” were the only quality to be considered in choosing motor oils, we’d be squeezing all ours from castor beans.
-Castor oil, the smell of which once perfumed the air at motor races, is the oiliest of oils and it remains in some respects the supreme lubricant.
-It does oxidize too readily, however, forming ring-sticking gums and varnishes, and leaving fouling deposits on spark plugs.
+If “oiliness” were the only quality to be considered in choosing motor oils, we’d be squeezing all our oil from castor beans.
+Castor oil, which is what we used to smell at motor races, is the oiliest of oils.
+In some ways, it’s still the ultimate lubricant.
+It does oxidize too readily, however, forming gums and varnishes that stick to piston rings and fouls spark plugs.
 In a running engine, castor oil goes right to work glueing piston rings in their grooves and slathering gum and varnish everywhere.
-You wouldn’t want it in any engine that can survive without it, you would, and so most do.
+It’s great, but if you can survive without it, you would, and so most do.

-But castor oil, a mixture of ricinoleic and triricinoleic glycerides, plus 10-12% of other fatty acids, remains one of the best lubricants for 2-stroke racing engines.
-Castor oil clings to metal with such tenacity it cannot be removed except by machining.
-It is an exceptionally effective film lubricant.
+But castor oil, a mixture of ricinoleic and triricinoleic glycerides, plus 10-12% of other fatty acids, is still one of the best lubricants for 2-stroke racing engines.
+Castor oil clings to metal with such tenacity you can’t remove it except by machining it off.
+It is an extremely effective film lubricant.

-Oil forming a hydrodynamic wedge between surfaces keeps pistons and bushing-type bearings from metal-to-metal contact.
-Viscosity pulls the oil between a moving piston and its adjacent cylinder wall, or a shaft and a bearing, and pressurizes the gap.
+In an engine, oil forms a hydrodynamic wedge between surfaces.
+This wedge keeps pistons and bushing-type bearings from making metal-to-metal contact.
+Viscosity pulls the oil between a moving piston and its cylinder wall, or a shaft and a bearing, and pressurizes the gap.
 The pressure increases with viscosity and speed, and a well-designed engine almost totally prevents scrubbing contact.

-The qualifying “almost” is needed because hydrodynamic action is not present in an engine at start-up, and it collapses around the pistons and rings at the end of their strokes.
+We need to qualify that with “almost” because hydrodynamic action is not present in an engine at start-up, and hydrodynamic action collapses around the pistons and rings at the end of their strokes.
 Under these conditions, parts are protected only by film lubrication, which is provided by the dipolar nature of the oil molecules.
-The molecules behave like tiny magnets and adhere to ferrous metals and each other.
+(By “dipolar” I mean the molecules behave like tiny magnets and adhere to each other and to metals.)

 Oil additives: History, myths, and benefits

-One of the great improvements in motor oils came circa 1950, when when the detergent/ dispersant additives developed for diesel engines came into more general use.
-Alas, these brought with them unfortunate consequences for old, high-mileage engines.
-In those, the detergents, by just doing their job of cleaning things, sometimes dislodged huge clots of oxidized oil filth to clog filters and oil passages.
-Engine failures caused by detritus liberated by oil detergents put additive oils in bad repute, with the results that some people still buy and use straight non-additive oils, if they can find them.
+One of the great improvements in motor oils came in the 1950s, when when the detergent/ dispersant additives developed for diesel engines became available for general use.
+Unfortunately, these brought with them bad consequences for old, high-mileage engines.
+In those, the detergents, by just doing their job of cleaning things, sometimes dislodged huge clots of oxidized oil filth.
+These clots of goo then clogged filters and oil passages, causing engine failures.
+These engine failures apparently caused by detergent-enhanced oils gave the oils a bad name, with the results that some old-timey people still buy and use straight non-additive oils, if they can find them.

-The first oil additive was probably the spoonful of sulfur that old-time truck operators tossed into axle and transmission housings.
-The sulfur reacted with gear-tooth steel to give the gears an iron sulfide film.
-The film was important because the relative speeds between meshing gears is too low to form a fluid wedge strong enough to resist the extremely high gear-tooth loads.
+One of the first oil additives was a spoonful of sulfur that old-time truck operators tossed into axle and transmission housings.
+The sulfur reacted with steel to give the gear teeth an iron sulfide film.
+The film was important because the relative speeds between meshing gears are too low to form a fluid wedge strong enough to resist the extremely high gear-tooth loads.

-Engines also have points at which load can exceed the carrying capacity of the fluid wedge.
+Engines also have points at which load can exceed the carrying capacity of the oil fluid wedge.
 Take the tiny contact area between the exhaust cam and follower, for example.
-The load there rises to roughly 1500 pounds for every ounce of valvetrain weight at high engine speeds [Ed: roughly two metric tonnes per 100g].
-Full throttle adds 80 pounds of load for every square inch of valve head area [5 bar], meaning the load focused on the cam/follower can reach pressures in the order of 20,000 pounds per square inch (over 1000 bar)
+The load there rises to roughly 1500 pounds for every ounce of valvetrain weight (roughly two metric tonnes per 100g) at high engine speeds.
+Full throttle adds 80 pounds of load for every square inch of valve head area (5 bar), meaning the load focused on the cam/follower can reach pressures in the order of 20,000 pounds per square inch (over 1000 bar).

 Cams would have to spin much faster than they do (half crank speed) to work up a fluid wedge capable of carrying such a high load.
-So the job has to be done with film lubrication, which means a more viscous oil, one with special properties (e.g. castor oil) or an extreme pressure (EP) additive.
+So the job has to be done with film lubrication, which means a more viscous oil, one with special properties (e.g. castor oil) or an extreme pressure additive.
 It’s obvious that film lubrication is important.
-Where some of us go wrong is in leaping to the conclusion that those who compound motor oils have overlooked this very point.
+Where some of us newbies go wrong is in jumping to the conclusion that experts who compound motor oils have overlooked this very point.
 Maybe they know what they’re doing…

 Bogus oil additives and why to avoid them

-Dealer’s shelves usually have a selection of flasks filled with liquids I like to call “mouse milk.”
-This stuff reduces the friction in your wallet enough to make money slip out of it, but may not do anything else.
-About the best you can hope from mouse milk oil additives is that it will either be more of the same additives already in good-quality motor oils or at least not get in the way of the additives that can do something useful.
+Most motorcycle or car store’s shelves will have a selection of flasks filled with bogus liquids making all kinds of claims.
+These various fluids definitely can reduces the friction in your wallet enough to make money slip out of it easily, but probably can’t do anything else.
+About the best you can hope from bogus oil additives is that it will either be more of the same additives already in good-quality motor oils or at least not get in the way of the additives that can do something useful.